DaraXOXO/Cardgame.py/README.md

+# Cardgame

+# readme.file

 Welcome to my card game!
+This is python code on how to play cards with your friends.
 My main function will
+#How to play

 Create one deck
 shuffle the deck
 Create both players